-Creating the perfect gluten-free puff pastry made easy with my tried-and-tested recipe!
+Create the perfect gluten-free puff pastry with my tried-and-tested recipe!
 This laminated rough-puff dough bakes beautifully in the oven, creating a buttery, flaky pastry for all your favorite treats.
 I only use 6 gluten-free pantry staples, and the hands-on time is minimal (mainly rolling and folding—your refrigerator does the rest!)
 It’s all about keeping the butter cold and using the right amount of gluten-free flour to create those perfect layers.

 Gluten-Free Puff Pastry Recipe